splashkit/splashkit.io-starlight/src/content/docs/troubleshoot/MacOS/mac-issue-2.md

 ---
 title: install dotnet-sdk command not working
-description: A reference page in my new Starlight docs site.
+description: Issue with the `brew cask install dotnet-sdk` command not working on MacOS, and how to fix it.
 sidebar:
   label: 2.
 Brew cask install
-  attrs:
+#  attrs:
-    class: apple
+#    class: apple
 ---

 <h1> Issue : MacOS </h1>